PayDevs/awesome-oss-monetization/approaches/paid-features.md

 * Single Feature: Development of one request
 * Bulk Features: Implementation of multiple features (border on freelance contracting)
 * Auctioned Feature development: Highest bidder gets to choose the feature to implement next
+* Custom Features: Development of features that only the buyer gets

 ## Platforms
 * [IssueHunt](https://issuehunt.io/)